A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: The Etale Homotopy Type as a Derived Functor

 \subsection{The relative homotopy type}

-The notion of a relative \'etale homotopy type was considered in ~\cite{HaSc} as a usefull construction for the study of rational points.
-However, similarly to Artin and Mazur \'etale homotopy type, the relative \'etale homotopy type was not given within a suitable model category.
+The notion of a relative \'etale homotopy type was considered in \cite{HaSc} as a useful construction for the study of rational points.
+However, similarly to Artin and Mazur's \'etale homotopy type, the relative \'etale homotopy type was not given within a suitable model category.
 In this section we lift this construction in a suitable way.

-\begin{define} Let $T = Sh(\cC)$, $S = Sh(\cD)$ be two topoi, and let:
+\begin{define} Let $\cT = \Sh(\cC)$, ${\cR} = \Sh(\cD)$ be two topoi, and let